neondatabase/website/content/docs/guides/branching-intro.md

 ## Example applications

-Explore example applications that use branching.
+Explore example applications that use Neon's branching feature.

 <DetailIconCards>
 <a href="https://github.com/neondatabase/restore-neon-branch" description="A script to restore data to a previous state while preserving the connection configuration" icon="github">Restore a Neon database</a>